Mount of Beatitudes - Jesus Most Famous Teaching

 You have heard that it was said, ‘YOU SHALL NOT COMMIT ADULTERY’; 28 but I say to you that everyone who looks at a woman with lust for her has already committed adultery with her in his heart.
 29 If your right eye makes you stumble, tear it out and throw it from you; for it is better for you to lose one of the parts of your body, than for your whole body to be thrown into hell.
 30 If your right hand makes you stumble, cut it off and throw it from you; for it is better for you to lose one of the parts of your body, than for your whole body to go into hell.
 Matthew 5:27-30

 Again, Jesus takes us behind the Law and into our hearts.
 What are we thinking?
-That is the point- heart issues.
+This is the point- heart issues.
 Lust that leads to adultery usually begins with a look or a touch.
 Jesus uses a hyperbole to say “tear it out, cut it off!”.
 Remember that all body parts were required to get into the Temple.
-“Its better that you don’t go worship God if your mind in thinking these things.”
+“It is better that you don’t go worship God if your mind is thinking these things.”
+Jesus later explains:

 31 “It was said, ‘WHOEVER SENDS HIS WIFE AWAY, LET HIM GIVE HER A CERTIFICATE OF DIVORCE’; 32 but I say to you that everyone who divorces his wife, except for the reason of unchastity, makes her commit adultery; and whoever marries a divorced woman commits adultery.
 Matthew 5:31-32